jboyce1/ppsCTF/classes/8ball/8ball.md

 **Both offensive and defensive cyber operations can benefit from the capabilities of these tools, either by exploiting their potential to penetrate and compromise systems or by leveraging their strengths to defend and fortify against such intrusions.
 It’s a digital arms race where the same tools can be purposed for attack or defense, depending on the hands they are in.**

 ---
-# Part 1: Use zip to hide data inside of images
+# Part 1: use zip to hide data inside of images

 Step 1) Navigate to the directory with your image in it
 either :